isbellbr/BaseballGameSim/README.md

 Presents the user with a choice between three options:

-Simulate one game and receive a game recap.
-A game recap consists of a box score and succinct summary of all scoring plays in the game.
+1. Simulate one game and receive a game recap.
+A game recap consists of a box score and succinct summary of all scoring plays in the game. <br />
-Simulate one game and receive a detailed play-by-play description of the game.
-This option also provides a box score following the play-by-play description.
+2. Simulate one game and receive a detailed play-by-play description of the game.
+This option also provides a box score following the play-by-play description. <br />
-Simulate many games (determined by user input).
+3. Simulate many games (determined by user input).
 Prints to the console the winning percentages of both teams in the amount of games specified by the user.

 **How I built it**